haileytapia/portfolio/TIMEnrichData.md

 {: .fs-5 : .fw-300 }

 {:  .about }
-> Threat Intelligence Management in Mission Control correlates your internal event data with intelligence sources to help you detect, contextualize, and respond to security threats.
+> Threat Intelligence Management in Mission Control correlates your internal event data with intelligence sources to help you detect, contextualize, and respond to threats.

 The following scenario features Buttercup Games, a fictitious game company.